paullundwall/paullundwall.github.io/_articles/second-post.markdown

 Like any piece of music, Ancient greek does not just have a certain rhythm, but also pitch.
 Indeed, the accents you see are not stress accents like you would find in Western languages, but pitch accents, like you would find in Mandarin Chinese.

-While it is not certain how an _aoidos_ would sing his epic poem, and accompanied by which instrument, some have speculated that pitch accents cntributed more to the music than what we could think.
+While it is not certain how an _aoidos_ would sing his epic poem, and accompanied by which instrument, some have speculated that pitch accents contributed more to the music than what we could think.
 There have been some modern interpretations in which the performer sings only two notes: one for when there is no accent and one slightly higher pitched note for when there is an accent.

 While it is unlikely that poems were sung in such a fashion, it would not be outlandish to assume that they played an important role in how the ears received the poem, especially considering the fact that accents and long vowels often came hand in hand.